crate/elasticsearch-inout-plugin/README.rst

 Specifies the directory where the files to be imported reside.
 Every single node of the cluster imports files from that directory on it's file system.

-If the directory is a relative path, the import will happen in the ``export`` directory of each node's data path.
-Using the ``.`` specifies the default export path.
+If the directory is a relative path, it is based on the absolute path of each node's first `node data location`.
+See ``output_file`` in export documentation for more information.

 ``compression``
 ~~~~~~~~~~~~~~~